 Especially with children it is a long time to wait, crowded together in a tight space, but at least everyone was very civilised and there was no pushing from behind.
 If you were thinking of watching the fireworks on Miyajima with very small children, Jerome hated fireworks when he was small, I would consider staying overnight in one of the local ryokans or hotels.
 You would need to book well in advance otherwise there is no chance of getting a room on the island.

-Joining the Queue
+Joining the Queue for the Ferries

 Even though we had left our viewing spot fairly quickly it took us half an hour to get onto the pier and then a bit longer onto the ferry.
 Keep in mind that there are two separate ferry organisations, JR to the left, Matsudai Kisen on the left.
 The guards checked the tickets thoroughly and did not let anyone on without a valid ticket.
 The ferry company must have had a longstanding experience with the huge crowds of visitors trying to get back to the mainland after the fireworks.
 Everything was very well organised and the ferries ran back and forth every few minutes; people were allowed to stand on the car deck to fill them, which made the whole process much faster.